Consent Page

 Then use a Jinja {{mode}}

-to show/hide categories on a consent page.
+condition to show or hide categories on the consent page.
+If no mode

-parameter always gets added first, so using
+parameter always gets added first.
+Using

 ?mode=Special_campaign

-results in an invalid query string.
-Something like ?lang?mode=Special_campaign
+creates an invalid query string like ?lang?mode=Special_campaign

-whereas it should be ?lang&mode=Special_campaign
+when it should be ?lang&mode=Special_campaign

 instead of ?mode=Special_campaign